The Science of Gaining and Losing Weight

 Energy is stored in food in the form of macronutrients — carbohydrates (carbs), protein, and fat.
 While consumption of one gram each of carbs and protein provides you with four calories, the same amount of fat will provide you with nine calories.
 You utilize the calories stored in your food for three primary functions: living, working, and creating energy reserves.

-About 20%-30% of your energy expenditure comes from active physical tasks like standing, walking, climbing stairs (known as non-exercise activity thermogenesis or NEAT), and exercise (known as exercise-related activity thermogenesis).
+About 20%-30% of your energy expenditure comes from active physical tasks such as standing, walking, climbing stairs (known as non-exercise activity thermogenesis or NEAT), and exercise (known as exercise-related activity thermogenesis).
 You can modulate this fraction of your energy expenditure the most by increasing or decreasing not only how much you exercise, but also how much you move during the day.

 And finally, about 10% is used in digesting and metabolising your food, known as the thermic effect of food (TEF).
 Any calories you consume over your requirements end up being stored as body fat, so that our body can break it down and make use of it when necessary.